Facilities and Services

 - Free parking is located in the large parking lot at the end of Mavis Avenue.

-- The Visitor's Centre provides reception and information services while offering a magnificent view of the Fraser River.
+- The Visitor Centre provides reception and information services while offering a magnificent view of the Fraser River.
 It also hosts a gift shop, exhibits and washrooms.

 - Picnic facilities, including both a covered picnic shelter and open picnic areas, are located in the shady, grassy park area around the parking lot.

-- A wheelchair (manually operated by a companion) is available on loan from the Visitor's Centre.
-All buildings have access ramps, which are marked on the orientation map.
+- A wheelchair (manually operated by a companion) is available on loan from the Visitor Centre.
+All buildings have access ramps.

 - All services are available in English and French.